makob/weewx-docker/README.md

 Please run this via docker-compose:

 ```
-UID=`id -u' GID=`id -g` USER=`whoami` docker-compose up
+docker-compose up
 ```

-Set the UID, GID and USER variables to whatever is appropriate for your system.

-You can use the `weewx5.service` file as a systemd user unit file.
+You can use the `weewx5.service` file as a systemd (user) unit file.
 Please check that the paths are correct.

 Do have a look at the `docker-compose.yml` file to see what volumes